The Office of Student Complaints, Appeals and Regulation (OSCAR)

 Academic appeals may be formally requested by a student with respect to the following decisions:

 - Progression within a programme or transfer from a programme leading to one award to a programme leading to another award

 - Incorrect credits, incorrectly calculated and/or conferred marks, or degree classification or degree outcome in the case of a doctoral degree

 - Penalising you, including terminating your registration, for failing to make progress

 - Following an Academic Misconduct Panel

 - Non-recognition of extenuating circumstances following the process for dealing with such circumstances

 Academic appeals can be made on the following grounds when there is independent evidence to show one or more of the following:

-- Staff or bodies have not followed its approved regulations and procedures, or have not followed them with due care
+- that staff or bodies have failed to follow regulations and/or procedures or have failed to follow them with due care

-- Staff or bodies have not acted fairly towards the student by showing or appearing to show bias in the way they have made the relevant academic decision
+- that staff or bodies have shown bias or prejudice towards the student in the way they have made the relevant academic decision

 - How do I appeal?